FreshKernel/ktor-server-firebase-app-check/README.md

 ## Acknowledgments

 - Thanks to [Firebase](https://firebase.google.com/)
-for updating the [documentation](https://firebase.google.com/docs/app-check/custom-resource-backend#other) and show us how to contact with their apis
+for updating the [documentation](https://firebase.google.com/docs/app-check/custom-resource-backend#other) and show us how to contact their APIs
-- Thanks to Jetbrains for Kotlin, IntelliJ IDEA Community Edition, and Ktor for server
+- Thanks to JetBrains for Kotlin, IntelliJ IDEA Community Edition, and Ktor for server
-- Thanks to the open source community
+- Thanks to the open-source community
-- Thanks for [Auth0](https://developer.auth0.com/) and [Jwt.io](https://jwt.io/) for the jwt libraries and the debugger
+- Thanks for [Auth0](https://developer.auth0.com/) and [Jwt.io](https://jwt.io/) for the JWT libraries and the debugger

 [![Build Status](https://travis-ci.org/freshtechtips/ktor-server-firebase-app-check.svg?branch=master)](https://travis-ci.org/freshtechtips/ktor-server-firebase-app-check)